Loading Golf Stats...

 More Fantasy News

-Homa recorded a four-under 66 on Sunday at the Tour Championship to finish tied for fifth place.
+Homa fired a seven-under 66 on Sunday at The Sentry to finish 22-under and tied for 14th.

-Homa jumped into a share of fifth place after firing a three-under 69 in the final round of the Memorial Tournament.
+Homa finished in a share of seventh place following a three-under 69 in the final round of the Fortinet Championship.